A model of the Unity High Definition Render Pipeline, with applications to flat-panel and head-mounted display

-In order to create a cube file that defines a specific tonemapping function, we need to know $u^*_i$.
-Figure \ref{figure:delta} illustrates one approach to measuring these values.
+Figure \ref{figure:delta}(a) illustrates the delta function approach to measuring $u^*_i$.
 Panel (a) shows the tonemapped value $t_k$, as a function of the unprocessed value $u_k$, with tonemapping carried out according to a cube file that maps knot points $\mathbf{u}_{ijk} = (u^*_i, u^*_j, u^*_k)$ to $\mathbf{t}_{ijk} = (\delta_{i,16}, \delta_{j,16}, \delta_{k,16})$, where $\delta_{ij} = 1$ if $i = j$ and 0 otherwise.
 That is, in each color channel the sixteenth knot point value is mapped to one, and all others are mapped to zero.
 With this configuration, the output of tonemapping peaks for an input value of $u_k = 0.44$, which we can take as an estimate of the knot point component $u^*_{16}$.

 Figure \ref{figure:delta}(b) shows this analysis repeated with 32 cube files delta\_$m$.cube, where $m$ ranges from 1 to 32.
 File delta\_$m$.cube maps knot points $\mathbf{u}_{ijk} = (u^*_i, u^*_j, u^*_k)$ to $\mathbf{t}_{ijk} = (\delta_{im}, \delta_{jm}, \delta_{km})$.
 The peak of each dataset is labelled with the number 1-32 of the cube file that was used to create it.
 In each case, we can take the input value that produces the largest output as an estimate of $u^*_m$.